onug/CSNF-DOC/content/en/docs/Contribution guidelines/Next/_index.md

 description: >
 ---
 {{% pageinfo %}}

-*We need your ideas and feedback!
-If you would like to contribute to the CSNF please review and please print and sign the Contributor's agreement below and email to Scott Kargman at scott@onug.net*
+*We need your ideas and feedback!*

+*If you would like to contribute to the CSNF, please review, print, and sign the Contributor's agreement below.
+Email the signed document to Scott Kargman at scott@onug.net*

 {{% /pageinfo %}}
 ```
 ONUG Contributor License Agreement